SAP-samples/kyma-runtime-extension-samples/sample-websockets/README.md

+# Sample deploying a websocket based extension on Kyma

-# Overview
+## Overview

 In certain extension use cases it might be required to build real-time communication.
 Some of the examples include

-* Sending a news feed to the subscribered users
+* Sending a news feed to the subscribed users
 * Updating the status of the customer wishlist
 * Order delivery status in real-time
 * Real time customer interactions